 The details stated within a lawsuit document, being either a claim or defence, must proper accord with court rules.
 Details within a lawsuit document may be improper if irrelevant, if scandalous, if embarrassingly containing details that shine a poor light on other persons, or if inherently unprovable.
 Improper allegations should be struck out and removed figuratively or even literally.

-The Rules of the Small Claims Court, O. Reg.
+Both the Rules of the Small Claims Court, O. Reg.
 258/98 as well as the Rules of the Civil Procedure, R.R.O.
-1990, Regulation 194, address the requirement of detail within pleading documents.
+1990, Regulation 194, provide rules addressing the level of detail required within a proper lawsuit document.
 Specifically, the Rules of the Small Claims Court and the Rules of the Civil Procedure state: